 If you can, hold your own webinars and podcasts to build yourself.
 In the new normal, it’s still a must to make human connections with the people in your field.

 As a thought leader, your primary goal is to teach your followers.
-Thus, creating a learning hub for your audience is crucial to your success.
+Thus, creating a learning hub for your audience to receive relevant content is crucial to your success.

 Acorns may be a company offering financial investments, but they know not to oversell their services with their content.
 Instead, they make good use of their blog to tackle the more interesting side of financing.